AriFordsham/GHCWiki/dynamic-by-default/windows.md

 ## Assemblies

-Windows does actually have a similar concept to RPATHs: assemblies.
+Windows does actually have a similar concept to RPATHs: side-by-side assemblies.
 These do allow us to give the location of DLLs that we use, but only as relative paths, and using at most 2 `../`s.
 It's therefore not possible to use assemblies to say that we use `c:/ghc/base/base.dll`.
 This therefore doesn't generally allow us to solve the problem.

 ## C stub